Divorce is humbling. It wrecks one’s sense of entitlement.

 I began doing these chores more than willingly.
 Changing his diapers was the perfect thing to do no matter whether the marriage survived or not, and no matter whether I eventually was awarded custody or not.

-If the court gave me custody, I had to be ready and willing to take care of most every aspect of his life, both the glamorous and the unglamorous.
-If diaper-changing came with the package, roll up your sleeves and get to work.
+If the court gave me custody, I had to be ready and willing to take care of every aspect of his life, both the glamorous and the unglamorous.
+If diaper-changing came with the bundle, roll up your sleeves and get to work.

-If I didn’t get custody, I wanted to maximize every last moment we had left together in the same house.
-Since I was a little shy of forty years of age at the time and knew this marriage was doomed, it occurred to me that our son just might be the only child I would have.
+If I didn’t get custody, I wanted to maximize every last moment we had left together.
+Since I was a few moons shy of forty years of age at the time and knew this marriage was doomed, our son likely would be my only child.
 I wanted to witness how this precious child’s growing mind reacted to the procession of his life’s new wonders.

-I jumped up to run to his bedroom almost every night.
-I was so good and reliable at this self-assigned task that my wife slipped out of the apartment most nights and left me alone with our son until the morning.
+I jumped up to run to his bedroom every night.
+I was so good and reliable at this self-assigned task that my wife abandoned our apartment every night and left me alone with our son until the morning.
 She perfected the timing of her returns to our apartment until just a minute or two before I left for work.
 She obviously had not a care in the world that I was a vicious, violent father.